jayrocatlin/csf534-434-spring2021/labs/lab12/README.md

 ## Part 3 - Caesar Cipher

+The below language is simply pulled from www.immersivelabs.com for your convenience.
+Please, read the information below and complete the [Caesar Cipher
+](https://immersivelabs.online/labs/caesar-cipher/) lab on immersive labs.

 In cryptography, a **Caesar cipher** (also known as Caesar’s cipher, shift cipher, Caesar’s code or Caesar shift) is one of the oldest and most widely known encryption techniques.
 It is a simple substitution cipher based on a rotation of the alphabet in a specific way.
 Each letter in plaintext is replaced by another, located a fixed number of positions away.
 For example, with a left-shift of three, D would be replaced by A, E would become B and so on.
 So if the word **CAT** were to be encrypted with a rotation of one, the output would be **DBU**.

 ### Decryption/Encryption